 1. INTRODUCTION

-Invasive slugs and snails (Mollusca: Gastropoda) emerged as significant pests in temperate and tropical regions, and they are managed mostly by chemical molluscicides (Veasey et al., 2021).
-Giant African Snail (GAS), Lissachatina fulica (Bowdich) is one among the top 100 Invasive Alien Species (IAS) in the world (Gabetti et al., 2023), and has its origin from east African coast (Ohimain et al., 2024).
+Invasive slugs and snails (Mollusca: Gastropoda) emerged as significant pests in the temperate and tropical regions, and they are managed mostly by the chemical molluscicides (Veasey et al., 2021).
+The Giant African Snail (GAS), Lissachatina fulica (Bowdich) is one among the top 100 Invasive Alien Species (IAS) in the world (Gabetti et al., 2023), and has its origin from east African coast (Ohimain et al., 2024).
 There have been reports of its multiple introductions into India revealed by the high haplotype and nucleotide diversities in molecular analysis (Vijayan et al., 2020).
 They also reported about the multiple introductions by wood import through the Cochin port of Kerala.
 It is a voracious feeder and infestation by this pest is of great concern to Indian farmers.
 It causes heavy yield loss and hinters the acceptability of farm produce by the presence of slime mark, ribbon- like excrement, feeding abrasions and defoliation.
 This gastropod pest also causes great annoyance in human dwellings and habitations.
 High fecundity, massive population, favorable climatic conditions, hermaphroditism with self- fertilization, existence of protective shell and human- mediated dispersal have contributed to the large-scale invasiveness of GAS (Priyanka et al., 2025; Gadekar, 2025).

 They are found abundantly in the high rainfall areas of tropical countries (Patil and Jagtap, 2022) and reported as a serious pest of horticulture, agriculture and garden crops as it consumes over 500 plant species (Gadekar, 2025; Kumar et al., 2018).
 It has established in almost all states of India like Maharashtra, Tamil Nadu, Bihar, Uttar Pradesh, Rajasthan, Nagaland, Manipur, Meghalaya, Tripura, West Bengal, Assam, Kerala, Orissa, Andhra Pradesh, Madhya Pradesh and Arunachal Pradesh (Priyanka et al., 2025).
 The humid tropical climate along with well distributed rainfall and abundant vegetation have contributed to its invasion in several districts of Kerala.